vincehacks/NodeJS/NodeTraining/README.md

 #### How to make a HTTP request?
-- The `http module` of Node.JS is the default option but is a verbose one
+- The `http module` of Node.JS is the default option but is a verbose one, you would have to keep appending the response because the data comes in chunks, after the data is all there, you can console log it...its a lot of work, so we use modules to help us do this process

 #### Making a HTTP request with node-fetch